 Erin, Errol and the Earth Creatures

 When Erin’s brother disappears she sets out on an adventure to find him.
-With a good pair of wellies, a curious wil ‘o’ the wisp as her guide and a sharp pair of ears, Erin soon meets some peculiar creatures and discovers that she is not the only one to have had something taken from her.
+With a good pair of wellies and a curious wil ‘o’ the wisp as her guide, Erin soon meets some peculiar creatures and discovers that she is not the only one to have had something taken from her.
 Inspired by folk stories and our changing relationships with the earth, this is a tale of give and take, of the voices of the earth, and of the little girl who began to listen.

 "Four talented performers deliver this most crucial of messages in such a funny, clever way, it's impossible to ignore." ★★★★ The List

-Atlas is a brand new show we created for Hidden Door Festival 2018, which took place in the basement of the beautiful old Leith State Cinema.
+Atlas was created for Hidden Door Festival 2018, which took place in the basement of the beautiful old Leith State Cinema.

-The project explores people’s connections to the festival's surroundings in Leith, and their personal experiences, untold stories and hidden places there.
+The project explored people’s connections to the festival's surroundings in Leith.
 In Atlas, we want to encourage the audience to reconsider the way we look at our physical surroundings, and see the stories that dwell there, nestled amongst the brickwork of the everyday.

-For this project, we used people's real life stories from around Leith, using stories we gathered in person and online.
-We also used archive material from the Museum of Edinburgh and the Living Memory Association, interspersing historical accounts of everyday Leith with the contemporary ones we captured.
+For this project, we used people's real life tales from around Leith, using stories we gathered in person, online and from historical archives, including the Museum of Edinburgh and the Living Memory Association.